PHL VARIABLE REHABILITATION

 In 2021, Nassau received permission from the Connecticut Insurance Department (“CID”) to “deconsolidate” from Nassau, and PHL and its subsidiaries were transferred to GG Holding Company.
 PHL’s financial condition continued to deteriorate.
 On March 31, 2023, the CID placed PHL, Concord, and Palisado under administrative supervision “to help safeguard [their] financial security.”
 Now, GG Holding Company has advised the Connecticut insurance regulators that it will not provide any additional capital to PHL.

-The Rehabilitator predicts that the Companies aggregate assets will be exhausted by 2030, with $1.46 billion of policyholder liabilities unpaid.
+The Rehabilitator predicts that PHL’s aggregate assets will be exhausted by 2030, with $1.46 billion of policyholder liabilities unpaid.
 At the time it was put into rehabilitation in May 2024, PHL had a negative $900 million in capital and surplus.
 Less than six (6) months later, that deficiency had grown to negative $2.1 billion.
+According to the Rehabilitator this was the result of reserve cash flow testing and the discontinuation of certain permitted practices.

 For more information, please email us at eddie@edwardstonelaw.com, call us at (203) 504-8425, or contact us using our contact form.